pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 4_2

 ### User Story 4_3
-- User Story 4.3: As a regular user my password must be a minimum of 6 characters and contain least one number, one lowercase and one uppercase letter, with no special characters
+- User Story 4.3: As a regular user my password must be a minimum of 6 characters and contain at least one number, one lowercase and one uppercase letter, with no special characters
 ### Test case steps 4_3
 1.